socrata/soda-swift/README.md

         }
     }

+Note the use of `filterColumn` to get only compressed natural gas stations.

-Note that the `queryDataset` function is asynchronous and that the last argument is a completion handler.
+Also note that the final `get` function is asynchronous and that the last argument is a completion handler.
+For your convenience, **soda-swift** automatically schedules the handler on the main operation queue.

 That completion handler is given an enumeration `SODADatasetResult` with two possible values:

-* **Dataset** if the query succeeded.
-The array of rows is associated with it.
+* **Dataset** with an array of rows if the query succeeded.
-* **Error** if there was an error.
-The `NSError` is associated with it.
+* **Error** with the `NSError` if the query failed.

+#### Query options

+There are many more query options than just `filterColumn`.
+We could have also written:

+    fuelLocations.filter("fuel_type_code = 'CNG'")

+We can also order the results:

+    fuelLocations.orderAscending("station_name")

+We can then limit the results and control the offset to perform paging:

+    fuelLocations.limit(10).offset(0)

+#### Chaining queries

+Queries can be easily composed and stored in variables.
+This allows you to keep your code clean and easily construct derivative queries.

+For example, we may have an app that has a base query:

+    let fuelLocations = client.queryDataset("alternative-fuel-locations")

+The app allows the user to choose two types of stations: natural gas and electric.

+    let userWantsNaturalGas = true // Get this from the UI

+    let stations = fuelLocations.filterColumn("fuel_type_code", userWantsNaturalGas ?
+"CNG" : "ELEC")

+The app can also display the data sorted in two different directions:

+    let orderedStations = userWantsAsceding ?
+        stations.orderAscending("station_name") :
+        stations.orderDescending("station_name")

+Now the app can easily query the results:

+    orderedStations.get { result in

+        // Display the data or the error

+    }

+## API Reference

+The full API Reference can be found in [Reference.md](./Reference.md).

 ## Sample App